Drew-S/Cypress/README.md

 - No tests are completed.

 The language is planned to be a Go-like language: functional with struct types and with methods attached like go, interfaces, multiple value returns, and error being a returned type rather than try and catch; a C-like language with strict type declaration for each variable in front `int a`; Rust-like in the use of short keyword names, `fn`, and much more.

+There are no plans to make this a compiled language (although out of curiosity I have looked into it, and may pursue that in the far flung future).